 Trust between you and your child helps keep your child safe online.
-Calm, open conversations about internet use can help your child feel that you trust her to be responsible online.
-And if your child feels trusted, she’s more likely to talk with you about what she does online and tell you about online content and contacts that worry her.
+Calm, open conversations about internet use can help your child feel that you trust them to be responsible online.
+And if your child feels trusted, they’re more likely to talk with you about what they do online and tell you about online content and contacts that worry them.

 It’s best to avoid using surveillance apps that let you secretly monitor your child’s online activity.
 Using these apps sends the message that you don’t trust your child.
 It’s better to talk openly about your own internet use and encourage your child to do the same.

-If you do choose to monitor your child’s internet use while he’s online or by reviewing his browser history, it’s good to talk with your child about it first.
+If you do choose to monitor your child’s internet use while they're online or by reviewing their browser history, it’s good to talk about this with your child.

 As your child gets older and more confident and starts using the internet independently, you’ll need to review your strategies.
 Our article on internet safety for children aged 9-11 years has ideas.

 You can help your child learn how to use the internet safely, responsibly and enjoyably.
 If you teach your child how to manage internet safety risks and worrying experiences, your child will build digital resilience.
 This is the ability to deal with and respond positively to any risks they encounter online.